-However, before Mitsubishi Motors was created, this shipbuilding component of the company would lead the charge to create the first production Mitsubishi car.
+However, before the founding of Mitsubishi Motors, this shipbuilding component of the company would lead the charge to create the first production Mitsubishi car.
 Their efforts gave birth to the Mitsubishi Model A, which debuted in 1917.
 The Model A was Japan’s first series production car.
 During the same era the company began producing airplanes, tanks, buses, as well as a separate division that produced electrical equipment and home appliances.
 The company would continue to produce heavy machinery through WWII.
 However, at the end of the war the many separate businesses under the Mitsubishi name disbanded under pressure from occupying forces.

-In 1954 more than 100 individual companies that had once been part of Mitsubishi combined together to re-establish the Mitsubishi Corporation, this didn’t include Mitsubishi Heavy Industries, responsible for the production of automobiles and other vehicles.
+In 1954, more than 100 individual companies that had once been part of Mitsubishi combined together to re-establish Mitsubishi Corporation.
+This didn’t include Mitsubishi Heavy Industries, responsible for the production of automobiles and other vehicles.
 However, 10 years later it too would be reborn.
-Today the Mitsubishi Group is made up of about 40 individual companies and continues to manufacture everything from air conditioners to airplanes.
+Today, the Mitsubishi Group is made up of about 40 individual companies.
+It continues to manufacture everything from air conditioners to airplanes.